International School Award

 The International Schools Award is a prestigious accreditation scheme run by The British Council to recognise and celebrate schools that are committed to developing strong partnership with schools in other countries and promoting international activities across the curriculum.

-Blessed Hugh Faringdon received the Foundation Level in 2013, the Intermediate level in 2015 and we have applied to gain full accreditation in 2019.
+Blessed Hugh Faringdon received the Foundation Level in 2013, the Intermediate level in 2015 and we gained full accreditation in 2019.

 Our school has established two strong partnerships with Le Collège François Mitterrand in France and St John Bosco in Slovakia.

 - breaking down barriers between people and promoting appreciation of cultural differences through common values

 - actively integrating cultural diversity in the curriculum

 - offering global dimension reflected in the attitudes and values of our students, the ethos of the school, and the Programmes of Study

 - celebrating the rich and diverse heritage represented in our school, and local and national communities

 The core values at Blessed Hugh Faringdon are:

 - recognising and embracing cross-cultural diversity for all, regardless of race, gender, national or ethnic origin, culture, language, age, religion, sexual orientation, physical ability, political beliefs, as well as any other distinct differences between people